For many, the days of just building a spaceship out of Lego or playing a game of Monopoly are long gone.

 And thankfully, toy manufacturers are happy to oblige.
 There are plenty of different tech toys to suit all ages this year - maybe even yourself.

-We've battled through the numerous toy events this year, played and tested a range of crazy and sometimes scary toys, to bring you a list of the best tech toys of 2017.
+We've battled through the numerous toy events this year, played and tested a range of crazy and sometimes scary toys, to bring you a list of the best tech toys.

 Beasts of Balance